Snowflake Data Cloud Cost Risks

 Snowflake Cost Risk Mitigation – Administration – ACCOUNT ADMIN – MUST DO

-Snowflake Data Cloud cost risk is a real issue that needs to be properly administrated.
-While the Snowflake Data Cloud brings incredible scale and power to any analytical data processing need, the Data Cloud needs to be properly optimized and continuously monitored by a service like Snoptimizer.
-Again, with great data processing power, comes great cost management responsibility.
-If an administrator messes up somehow and gives access to a non-trained user to create that 6XL who doesn’t need it and doesn’t have the business budget for it then it can cost you BIG TIME.
+To conclude, we now understand that Snowflake's Data Cloud Cost Risk is a real issue that needs proper administration.
+While the Snowflake Data Cloud offers immense scale and power for any analytical data processing need, it must be optimized and continuously monitored by a service like Snoptimizer.
+Remember, with great data processing power comes great cost management responsibility.
+If an administrator mistakenly grants access to an untrained user to create a 6XL instance that they don't need and isn't within the business budget, it can result in significant costs.

 Snowflake Cost Guardrails – Resource Monitors

-The Snowflake Data Cloud brings incredible scale and power to any analytical data processing.
-It is an amazing revolution to now be able to launch their T-shirt warehouse sizes from XS (1 virtual instance) to 6XL of raw 512 EC2 instances if you are running on AWS on 1 cluster.
-While this is awesome computing power, you must set up your Snowflake account with resource monitors to control costs.
-Snowflake Resource Monitors are your main guardrails on controlling costs with the Snowflake Data Cloud.
+The Snowflake Data Cloud provides impressive scalability and processing power for analytical data.
+It's an incredible advancement that now allows for launching T-shirt warehouse sizes ranging from XS (1 virtual instance) up to 6XL with 512 EC2 instances when running on AWS on 1 cluster.
+However, it's important to set up your Snowflake account with resource monitors to control costs.
+Snowflake Resource Monitors serve as your primary way to control costs within the Snowflake Data Cloud.

 Let’s show you how easy it is to set up your Snowflake cost guardrails so your costs don’t go beyond what you expect.